Skip to content

 Choose Cursor Enterprise for pooled usage budgets, dedicated support, and maximum VS Code compatibility with existing corporate toolchains.

-Choose Windsurf Enterprise for the strongest compliance story (FedRAMP, RBAC, admin dashboards) and teams that want a single vendor for both the editor and the AI models.
+Choose Devin Desktop Enterprise for the strongest documented compliance story, VPC deployment, SAML/OIDC SSO, and a single vendor for both the editor and the AI models.

 Zed Enterprise is newer and less proven in large organizations, but worth evaluating if performance and open-source are corporate priorities.